Should you sell backlinks/external links on your blog/website?

 It depends.

-It depends on relevance
+It depends on the relevance

-It depends on content that being promoted
+It depends on the content that is being promoted

 And more…